-But as shown in our post titled 2020 Amazon Fees Explained, there are other fees.
+But as shown in our post titled How much it costs to sell on Amazon - Seller Fees

+Explained, there are other fees.
 For seller-fulfilled orders, they're pretty straight-forward.
 In a nutshell, the latest Amazon Fees and Costs List says that sellers pay only the following fees for orders that they fulfill themselves:

-- closing fee of \$1.8 (media items only). - referral fees of \$0.3/item or a percentage of the sale price (usually 15%, depending on category) - whichever is higher. - If you're thinking about paying Amazon to do it all for you, tools like the FBA Revenue Calculator or Sellery can give you an initial cost estimate per unit.
+- closing fee of \$1.8 (media items only). - referral fees of \$0.3/item or a percentage of the sale price (usually 15%, depending on category) - whichever is higher.

+If you're thinking about paying Amazon to do it all for you, tools like the FBA Revenue Calculator or Sellery can give you an initial cost estimate per unit.
 But don't just compare MFN seller fees with these up-front FBA fees.
-You're not comparing like-for-like figures figures.
+You're not comparing like-for-like figures.